rehanvdm/serverless-website-analytics/docs/CONTRIBUTING.md

 Dates are passed in ISO format in all DTOs and are assumed to be UTC.
 They are then parsed and used as UTC in the backend when making queries to Athena.

-### The TS
+### TypeScript

-Tests are using mocha + chai and written in TS as well.
+Tests are using mocha + chai and are written in TS as well.
 TSC is too slow, so we are using [esbuild-runner](https://www.npmjs.com/package/esbuild-runner) instead.
 Mocha needs to transpile the TS before it can run the JS it produces.
 The `.src/src//tests/esbuild-runner-compile.js` file is registered in the `./.mocharc.json` file.